NiroSugir/Chronus/README.md

 //Worker:
 var chronusWorker = new chronus.createWorker();
 ```

 **Server Mode**
   > In this mode, you can run one Message Server that holds all
-  > the data.
+  the data.
 The Workers then connect to this Server and
-  > run the jobs.
+  run the jobs.
 The jobs can be either held in memory or saved to a database (such as Redis)
 ```sh
 //Server acting as the Hub instance: var chronusServer = new chronus.createServer();
 ```
 **Worker Mode**
+  > Worker Mode
 ```sh
 //Worker(s) on other Node.js instances:
 var chronusWorker = new chronus.createWorker();